dzmitry-lahoda-awesome/awersome-fsharp-projectional-coding/README.md

 - Create JSON scripts you used to run agains JSON database.
 - Write definion of OpenAPI
 - Validate all these with parties (Data Engineers for queries and frontend developers for API)
+- Template original quries (any custom templating will work fine)
-- Generate F# stubs
+- Generate F# stubs-types-entries
 - Code wiring logic
--
+- Write tests in Gherking language

 ## Projects